iamkdraj/iamkdraj.github.io/content/Ashok Tests/Second Grade March Major Test (30 March).md

+---
+title: 1.
+Match the following — (The word ‘Right’ and its part of speech)
+tags:
+  - ashok-tests
+  - movement-study
+  - period-study
+  - practice-tests
+  - questions
+---

 ### 1. Match the following — (The word ‘Right’ and its part of speech)
 (1) That is a fault that will right itself.
 (A) Adverb